 Dieffenbachia seguine (Jacq.)
 Schott is now the correct and accepted scientific name for this plant.
 The genus and species were named and described as such by Heinrich Wilhelm Schott in Wiener Zeitschrift für Kunst in 1829.
 It was first named and described as Arum seguine by Nicolaus (Nicolaas) Joseph von Jacquin in Enumeratio Systematica Plantarum in 1760.

-As of 11-13-22 when this page was last updated, Plants of the World Online by Kew lists 57 species in the Dieffenbachia genus. it is a member of the plant family Araceae with 140 genera.
+As of 11-13-22 when this page was last updated, Plants of the World Online by Kew still lists 57 species in the Dieffenbachia genus. it is a member of the plant family Araceae with 140 genera.
 Those numbers could change as updates are made.

-OK.
-This one is a little twisted.
-Let me start this one with how I came about this plant in the first place.
-I was at Lowe’s buying plants in August 2012 and the employee at Lowe’s was unpacking boxes of mixed planters that had arrived.
+I was at Lowe’s buying plants in August 2012 in Greenville, Mississippi and the employees were unpacking boxes of mixed planters that had arrived.
 A few of them had been turned upside-down and the plants and potting soil were all mixed up together.
 She said I could have one of them for $2.00.
 SO, how could I turn down an offer like that?
 One of several plants was this Dieffenbachia.
 I did some research on the Exotic Angel website and found and found the name of this plant was Dieffenbachia maculata ‘Camille’.
 Well, names have changed…

 Origin: South America

 Zones: USDA Zones 10b-11(35-40° F)

 Light: Light to full shade

 CAUTION: All parts are poison.

 This cultivar grows to a height of around 48″, which is smaller than its parent which can grow to 6-10 feet.
 As with many plants, the size can be kept smaller if grown in a smaller pot.
 Dieffenbachia ‘Camille’ will grow leaves to 10″ long and creamy white variegation surrounded by green.